laminlabs/lamin-blog/docs/lakehouse-benchmarks.md

 Dataset 1: 1000 Genomes CNV calls (DRAGEN, hg38), UID `Lh6IsCOGIl5TOjAj`.
 Dataset 2: 1000 Genomes SNV/Indel/CNV, UID `hVu9puwdRGskm1I6`.

 ## Methods

+### Dataset curation

+**Dataset 1.** The 1000 Genomes Project datasets were sourced from the Registry of Open Data on AWS, specifically the DRAGEN v3.7.6 reanalysis (`s3://1000genomes-dragen`).
+For Dataset 1, we read the `.cnv.vcf.gz` files directly from the S3 bucket into memory using `pysam`, flattened the VCF records (including nested `INFO` and `FORMAT` fields) into a tabular structure, and saved them to LaminDB as partitioned Parquet files (`.cnv.parquet`).
+You can trace the run [here](https://lamin.ai/laminlabs/lakehouse-benchmarks/run/e1XtEb7mHnh8MoVj).

+Note that while the full high-coverage expanded cohort of the 1000 Genomes Project contains 3,202 individuals, the DRAGEN `hg38` reanalysis we pulled from contains exactly 3,201 files.
+This is because one sample (NA18498) from the original Phase 3 release was excluded during the re-alignment to the GRCh38 reference genome, a common occurrence in genomics due to relatedness discoveries or quality control thresholds.

+### Benchmarks

 All timings are single-run measurements on SageMaker (`ml.m5.24xlarge`) in `store` mode.
 Versions: `lamindb-core==2.7.0`, `duckdb==1.5.3`, `polars==1.42.0`, `pyiceberg==0.11.1`, `lancedb==0.33.0`, `pandas==2.3.3`, Python 3.12.
 Query engines (PyArrow, Polars, DuckDB) compute natively; table formats (Iceberg, LanceDB) scan natively and aggregate in DuckDB.
 PyArrow's grouped median is approximate (t-digest); the others are exact.
 Because the two datasets differ in schema, Queries 2 and 3 run analogous but not identical analyses (per-sample on Dataset 1, per-chromosome on Dataset 2); the read and filter operations are identical in logic across datasets and carry the file-count comparison.
 Single-run numbers are point measurements, not distributions.